-If a band representing a queue state is expanding, that signal too many tasks are waiting to be processed.
+If a band representing a queue state is expanding, that signals too many tasks are waiting to be processed.
 This means your team is probably struggling with demand.
 In this case, you can limit the number of tasks that can enter this queue to alleviate the bottleneck.
 However, it could also mean that you need extra capacity.

 This is probably the question that every project manager wants to know the answer to.
 And while most methods use rough estimations that often turn to be far from reality, in Kanbanize, you can get a precise answer.

 Thanks to the Monte Carlo simulations, you can get a precise forecast when you can expect a specific number of tasks to be completed.
 Based on your workflow's historical data, the simulation can tell you what the chance that your team will finish X number of work items until a given date is.

 And to make things even more accurate, the simulation actually gives you various forecasts with different execution probability.